acquia/lightning/README.md

 ## Current version

-Alpha4 is an early release of a subset of the planned features for Media.
+This is an early release of a subset of the planned features for Media and Layout.
 It is not stable and there will be no upgrade path.
-There is also very limited support for creating landing pages through Page Manager and Panels IPE.

-**Lightning Alpha4 is a Media-only release.
-The other functional areas will be released in subsequent Alphas or Betas.**

 ### Media